Banque Pictet & Cie SA Sells 10,040 Shares of Waste Connections, Inc. (NYSE:WCN)

 Waste Connections Stock Performance

-The company also recently declared a quarterly dividend, which was paid on Wednesday, May 24th.
-Investors of record on Wednesday, May 10th were paid a dividend of $0.255 per share.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, May 24th.
+Shareholders of record on Wednesday, May 10th were issued a $0.255 dividend.
 The ex-dividend date was Tuesday, May 9th.
-This represents a $1.02 dividend on an annualized basis and a dividend yield of 0.72%.
-Waste Connections’s dividend payout ratio is presently 30.82%.
+This represents a $1.02 dividend on an annualized basis and a yield of 0.72%.
+Waste Connections’s dividend payout ratio is currently 30.82%.

 Wall Street Analysts Forecast Growth

 WCN has been the topic of several analyst reports.
-Citigroup initiated coverage on shares of Waste Connections in a research note on Wednesday.
-They set a “neutral” rating and a $155.00 price target on the stock.
-Truist Financial initiated coverage on shares of Waste Connections in a research note on Monday, April 17th.
-They set a “buy” rating and a $160.00 price target on the stock.
+TD Cowen initiated coverage on shares of Waste Connections in a research note on Thursday, March 30th.
+They set an “outperform” rating and a $160.00 price target on the stock.
+StockNews.com upgraded shares of Waste Connections from a “hold” rating to a “buy” rating in a research note on Tuesday, July 4th.
+Citigroup initiated coverage on shares of Waste Connections in a research report on Wednesday.
+They set a “neutral” rating and a $155.00 price objective on the stock.
 Raymond James decreased their price objective on shares of Waste Connections from $165.00 to $161.00 in a research report on Monday, May 1st.
-StockNews.com upgraded shares of Waste Connections from a “hold” rating to a “buy” rating in a research report on Tuesday, July 4th.
-Finally, TD Cowen initiated coverage on shares of Waste Connections in a research report on Thursday, March 30th.
-They set an “outperform” rating and a $160.00 price objective on the stock.
+Finally, Truist Financial initiated coverage on shares of Waste Connections in a research report on Monday, April 17th.
+They set a “buy” rating and a $160.00 price objective on the stock.
 One analyst has rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the stock.
 According to MarketBeat.com, Waste Connections currently has a consensus rating of “Buy” and a consensus target price of $158.44.

 Waste Connections, Inc provides non-hazardous waste collection, transfer, disposal, and resource recovery services in the United States and Canada.
 It offers collection services to residential, commercial, municipal, industrial, and exploration and production (E&P) customers; landfill disposal services; and recycling services for various recyclable materials, including compost, cardboard, mixed paper, plastic containers, glass bottles, and ferrous and aluminum metals.